The Canadian Provost Corps

 Combat Uniform

-Upon the adoption of the combat uniform in 1963, new patterns of small, subdued rank insignia were approved for wear.
+Upon the adoption of the OG 107 Combat uniform in 1963, new patterns of small, subdued rank insignia were approved for wear.
 These were worn on the mid upper sleeve of the combat shirt and jacket, and on slip-ons on the winter parka.
+The pattern of the new Warrant Officer's insignia remain unchanged until the OG 107 Combat was withdrawn from service in the early 2000's.

 Lance Corporal